Regular Talks

 The workshop will be open to all, and will be a great way for attendees to see how Koha gets built from our development processes and testing processes.
 Anyone can lend a hand with testing using the public sandboxes and those wanting to try out coding can quickly get up to speed with koha-testing-docker, our go to development tool.

-by Martin Renvoize (+ PTFS Europe support) UK
+Martin Renvoize (+ PTFS Europe support)

 Koha devs: come and let's arrange some bugs, as well to prioritize and do QA and Q&A. Perl devs: come and help us squash some bugs!
 You will learn on the fly how Koha is built and how to contribute to it.
 (2 hours)